pauldolden/pauldolden/README.md

 </div>
 <div align="center" style="width: 800px;">
 	<p align="left">
-		I'm a developer from the UK, currently working as a full-stack engineer for <a href="https://comicrelief.com">Comic Relief</a> a major charity.
+		I'm a developer from the UK, currently working as a full-stack engineer for <a href="https://comicrelief.com">Comic Relief</a>, a major UK based charity that strives for "A just world free from poverty".
 	</p>
 	<p align="left">
 		I like writing code and spend my time bouncing between any number of unfinished projects.
 Here's what I've been up to recently: